chingu-voyages/v20-geckos-team-04/README.md

 Features:

 - Create/View/Modify/Delete Tasks
-- Customize Title, Goal, and Description(s) for a New Task
+- Customize Icon, Title, Goal, and Description(s) for a New Task
 - Access a Complete View of Available Tasks in a scrollable view
 - Create as many tasks the user may like!
 - Includes an About Page with listed instructions